VET APPROVED

 6. Complete Heterochromia Eye Colors

 While you might not recognize the word, heterochromia is where the dog has two different colored eyes.
 Heterochromia is seen in several breeds.
-This condition is caused by a lack of pigmentation in one eye, and it’s usually hereditary.
+This condition is caused by differences in pigmentation between eyes, and it’s considered normal and hereditary if they are born with it.

 - Huskies